Slow movement (culture): Cittaslow

-The goal of the Cittaslow organisation is to resist the homogenisation and globalisation of towns and cities.
+Cittaslow International states its mission as "to enlarge the philosophy of Slow Food to local communities and to government of towns, applying the concepts of ecogastronomy at practice of everyday life".
 It seeks to improve the quality and enjoyment of living by encouraging happiness and self-determination.
-Cittaslow cities use the concept of glocalization to prevent the impending globalization of their cities.
+Cittaslow cities use the concept of globalization to prevent the impending globalization of their cities.
 Lisa Servon and Sarah Pink observe that, "The case of the Spanish Cittaslow towns offers a particular example of how towns can actively exploit the interpenetration of the global and the local.
 In these towns, a local–global relationship has emerged in ways that enable controlled development and the maintenance of local uniqueness."

 Consumption

-Tim Cooper, author of Longer Lasting Products, insists on "slow consumption".
-He goes on to say, "The issue to address is what kind of economy is going to be sustainable in its wider sense- eco- nomically, environmentally and socially."
+Tim Cooper, author of Longer Lasting Products, is a strong advocate of "slow consumption", and is quoted as saying, "The issue to address is what kind of economy is going to be sustainable in its wider sense, economically, environmentally and socially."
 Saul Griffith introduced "heirloom design" during a February Greener Gadgets conference in 2009.
 He notes a lasting design, the ability to repair, and the option of being modernized to advocate slow consumption.
 Legislation, alternative options, and consumer pressure can encourage manufacturers to design items in a more heirloom fashion.

 Counseling

-Recent technological advances have resulted in a fast-paced style of living.
+According to some, recent technological advances have resulted in a fast-paced style of living.
 Slow counselors understand that many clients are seeking ways to reduce stress and cultivate a more balanced approach to life.
 Developed by Dr. Randy Astramovich and Dr. Wendy Hoskins and rooted in the slow movement, slow counseling offers counselors a wellness focused foundation for addressing the time urgency and stress often reported by clients.

 Conversation

-An Unhurried Conversation uses a simple process to allow people to take turns to speak without being interrupted.
-Everyone agrees at the start that only the person holding a chosen object is allowed to talk.
+According to Fast Company: "An unhurried conversation uses a simple process to allow people to take turns to speak without being interrupted.
+Everyone agrees at the start that only the person holding a chosen object (often a sugar bowl) is allowed to talk.
 Once the speaker has finished, they put the object down, signalling that they have said what they want to say.
 Someone else then picks up the object and takes their turn.
-Each speaker can respond to some or all of what the previous speaker said, or they can take the conversation in an entirely new direction.
+Each speaker can respond to some or all of what the previous speaker said, or they can take the conversation in an entirely new direction."

 Unhurried Conversations is a term used by the author of Unhurried at Work Johnnie Moore, about how people can work together at a speed that makes the most of their human qualities.